Interested in CSE blockchain stocks? Here’s a rundown of five companies on the exchange to watch.

-With blockchain technology set to reach a staggering market size of US$25 billion by 2025, investor interest in the space has never been hotter — and Canadian companies are at the forefront of the industry’s blockchain development.
+With blockchain technology set to reach a staggering market size of US$25 billion by 2025, investor interest in the space has never been hotter — and CSE blockchain stocks are at the forefront of the industry’s development.

-In terms of publicly traded companies in the sector, the Canadian Securities Exchange (CSE) has positioned itself as an epicenter for blockchain companies listing their common shares, making CSE blockchain stocks a hot commodity in the capital markets.
+In terms of publicly traded companies in the sector, the CSE, or Canadian Securities Exchange, has positioned itself as an epicenter for blockchain companies listing their common shares, making CSE blockchain stocks a hot commodity in the capital markets.

 The CSE also launched a blockchain-powered platform in early 2018 — the first in Canada for clearing and settling securities by way of blockchain — further solidifying itself as a leading stock market in the Canadian blockchain revolution.